-The Covid-19 pandemic has contributed to a global crisis of information vs misinformation which has played out mostly online.
+The Covid-19 pandemic has contributed to a global crisis of information and misinformation which has played out mostly online.

-Government and medical websites have changed on a daily basis as new information emerges, and there has been a massive proliferation of comment on social media and other online platforms about the virus and other health issues.
+Government and medical websites have changed on a daily basis as new information emerges.
+There has been a massive proliferation of comment on social media and other online platforms about the virus and other health issues.

-Clinical advice, data and scientific evidence have been contested, revised, used and misused with dramatic and sometimes tragic consequences, and yet the digital record of this is fragile and difficult to access.
+Clinical advice, data and scientific evidence have been contested, revised, used and misused with dramatic and sometimes tragic consequences.
+Yet the digital record of this is fragile and difficult to access.

-We will use the new collection to experiment with options for metadata, computational analysis, ethics and rights issues, and expect to make recommendations to make web archives more representative, inclusive and open for health research.
+The 'Talking About Health' collection is being used to experiment with options for metadata, computational analysis, ethics, and rights issues.
+We expect to make recommendations to make web archives more representative, inclusive and open for health research.

 Libraries and archives have always striven to collect the stories of our times, and this is more important than ever when information is literally a matter of life and death.
 As we save websites and other online information in this project, we will ensure a wide representation of diverse and otherwise un-collected sources.